About Holmes County

 Criminal Records

 The criminal records ecosystem in Holmes County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Holmes County Sheriff's Office maintains these records, providing access to residents and legal professionals as needed.
-Background checks can be conducted through the Ohio Bureau of Criminal Investigation, which offers comprehensive reports for Holmes County residents.
+Background checks can be conducted through the Ohio Bureau of Criminal Investigation, which offers full reports for Holmes County residents.
 The Bureau provides statewide criminal history information, which is essential for employment, licensing, and other purposes.

 Arrest Records

-Arrest records in Holmes County are maintained primarily by the Holmes County Sheriff's Office.
-These records document the details of arrests made within the county, including the nature of the charges and personal information about the arrestee.
+Arrest records in Holmes County are maintained primarily by Holmes County Sheriff's Office.
+These records document the details of arrests made within Holmes County, including the nature of the charges and personal information about the arrestee.
 Residents and attorneys can request arrest records through the Sheriff's Office, following the procedures outlined under the Ohio Public Records Act.
 Holmes County arrest records typically include the date of arrest, charges filed, and the arresting agency.

 • The Ohio Public Records Act ensures transparency and access to public records, allowing individuals to obtain necessary information while respecting privacy laws.